beaker-project/beaker-project.org/dev/proposals/harness-api.rst

 .. http:post:: /recipes/(recipe_id)/watchdog

-   Extend the watchdog for a recipe.
+   Extends the watchdog for a recipe.

    :form seconds: The watchdog kill time is updated to be this many seconds
         from now.
    :status 204: The watchdog was updated.

+.. http:post:: /recipes/(recipe_id)/status

+   Updates the status of all tasks which are not already finished.

+   :form status: The new status.
+Must be *Completed* or *Aborted*.
+   :status 204: The task status was updated.
+   :status 400: Bad parameters given.

+   Typically the harness will update the status of each task individually as it runs (see below).
+This is provided as a convenience only, for example to abort all tasks in a recipe.

 .. http:post:: /recipes/(recipe_id)/tasks/(task_id)/status

-   Update the status of a task.
+   Updates the status of a task.

    :form status: The new status.
-Must be *running*, *completed*, or *aborted*.
+Must be *Running*, *Completed*, or *Aborted*.
    :status 204: The task status was updated.
    :status 400: Bad parameters given.
    :status 409: Requested state transition is invalid.

-   Tasks in Beaker always start out having the *new* status.
-Once a task is *running*, its status may only change to *completed*, meaning that the task has completed execution, or *aborted*, meaning that an unrecoverable error prevented the harness from executing the task.
-Once a task is *completed* or *aborted* its status may not be changed.
+   Tasks in Beaker always start out having the *New* status.
+Once a task is *Running*, its status may only change to *Completed*, meaning that the task has completed execution, or *Aborted*, meaning that the task's execution did not complete (or never began) because of some unexpected condition.
+Once a task is *Completed* or *Aborted* its status may not be changed.
 Attempting to change the status in a way that violates these rules will result in a :http:statuscode:`409` response.

-   Note that if a task is *aborted* the entire recipe is aborted.

 .. http:post:: /recipes/(recipe_id)/tasks/(task_id)/results/

-   Record a task result.
+   Records a task result.
 Returns a :http:statuscode:`201` response with a :mailheader:`Location` header in the form ``/recipes/(recipe_id)/tasks/(task_id)/results/(result_id)``.

    :form result: The result.
-Must be *pass*, *warn*, *fail*, or *none*.
+Must be *Pass*, *Warn*, *Fail*, or *None*.
    :form path: Path of the result.
 Conventionally the top-level result will be
         recorded as ``$TEST``, with sub-results as ``$TEST/suffix``, but this is not required.
 If not specified, the default is ``/``.